AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/using-panels/understanding-adobe-analytics-attribution-panel-and-lookback-windows.md

 thumbnail: KT-13181.jpeg
 exl-id: 2a62e563-bad9-424f-94ca-2af68d4a83b5
 ---
-# Understanding [!DNL Adobe] [!DNL Analytics] attribution panel and lookback windows
+# Understanding [!DNL Adobe Analytics] attribution panel and lookback windows

 When I first thought about the [attribution panel](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/panels/attribution.html?lang=en) and **lookback window**, I was immediately reminded of the concept of '*time travel'*; then, of course, I was also reminded our typical response to many new tools like these is to simply put off trying to use it, because they look so complicated.

 I mean honestly, just look at all those options, switches, panels, readouts, and knobs.
 And seriously, let's talk about those complicated flashing lights, hoses, gauges….
 WAIT!!
 This is not the time to get distracted talking about time machines, we just don't have the time… or do we?

 I will admit the **attribution panel** is a fairly complex tool; however, our typical job as analysts, day in and day out, is to use another one of our favorite and highly complex tools to also take a look at what happened in the past.
-That tool is called ***[!DNL Adobe] [!DNL Analytics]***!
+That tool is called ***[!DNL Adobe Analytics]***!
 So yes, to answer our very relevant question, I believe these two things say we have plenty of time.

 Therefore, why should we allow something like a little fear to stand in the way of such amazing, sophisticated, and powerful tools like these that literally allow us to look *backward* in time, each and every single day?